 Like most polyester underwear, the New Balance boxer briefs aren't the greatest with odor control.
 The New Balance website claims that these are odor resistant, but did not claim any sort of details on how that would be achieved.
 We weren't particularly impressed with its odor control when we tested them, although, for a daily driver, these are a solid pair of boxer briefs for work or play.

 Although just putting these on won't make you as ripped and skinny as the model on the packaging, the Calvin Klein Microfiber Stretch is still a stylish, comfortable pair of underwear.
 We like that they have minimal seams on them, reducing potential chafe points, and the smooth fabric slides past other layers to reduce ride-up.
 The thin polyester also wicks moisture and keeps things breathable.

 The double-layered crotch on the Calvin Klein boxers seems unnecessary, as a single layer would likely give more breathing room, and it would eliminate a seam in the middle.
 We also wish there was some sort of odor control coating on the polyester, as synthetic fabrics get stinky quickly.
 This pair proved to be no exception, but we found them to be sleek and still great for everyday wear.

-The Lucky Brand Cotton Boxer Briefs are a snazzy take on an otherwise straightforward pair of cotton skivvies.
+The Lucky Brand Stretch are a snazzy take on an otherwise straightforward pair of cotton skivvies.
 With low-rise jeans, boxer waistbands often rise above the pants.
 These boxer briefs have a textured waistband that allows you to show off a little extra style, while the inside of the waistband is soft on the skin.